 New clients often say that they do not have an estate plan in place.
 However, most people are surprised to learn that they actually do have a plan.
 In the absence of legal planning otherwise, their estate will be distributed after death according to Massachusetts’ or New Hampshire’s laws of intestacy.
 Of course, this may not be the plan they would have chosen, and such a “plan” can lead to very unpleasant results, burdensome and expensive court proceedings, and even unintended disinheritance of family members!
 On the other hand, a properly drafted estate plan will replace the terms of the state’s estate plan with your own.

 What is Estate Planning?

-Estate planning is the process of determining how your assets will be preserved, managed, and distributed (beneficiary designations) upon your death or in the event you become incapacitated.
+Estate planning is the process of determining how your assets will be preserved and managed upon your death, or in the event you are incapacitated.